learnscripture/learnscripture.net/docs/deployment.rst

 2. Deploy using hg/VCS instead of rsync
 3. As part of the deploy procedure, first do a push to a central repo (e.g.
-   BitBucket).
+   Gitlab).
 If this fails (due to conflict on the main branch, or creating new heads), then there are commits that the developer must merge first.

 Also, a method for syncing secrets.json (not in VCS) between developers would